thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 best illustration of such regional rules are those which have been commonly followed by the group of Latin American States, for example, the special rules relating to diplomatic asylum.
-This so-called " Latin American international law" and the nature of regional rules were discussed by the International Court of Justice in the Colombian-Peruvian Asylum Case (1950);[^4/3] accord- ing to the judgments in this case:---
+This so-called "Latin American international law" and the nature of regional rules were discussed by the International Court of Justice in the Colombian-Peruvian Asylum Case (1950);[^4/3] according to the judgments in this case :---

 (a) regional rules are not
 necessarily subordinate to general rules of international law,